 The East Texas area supports a large number of oilfield jobs and energy careers in the petrochemical, natural gas, drilling and refining business sectors.

-A strong Texas economy has kept oil job search and oil field employment stable.
+A strong Texas economy in 2019 has kept oil job search and oil field employment stable.

 East Texas energy employers include a wide array of companies such as Halliburton, BJ Services, Schlumberger, Chesapeake Energy Corporation, Baker Petrolite, Cudd Pressure Control, Delek Refining, Eastman, E.O.G.
 Resources, XTO Energy, Weatherford International, East Texas Oil & Gas, Tyler Oil & Gas Co., Carr Resources, Mewbourne Oil Company, LandTrac, Navidad Resources, and hundreds of other small, and large, corporations.

 The Longview MSA had a workforce in 2016 of 15,900 workers in mining and construction, while Tyler had 6,300 in natural resources and mining reported in November of 2016.

 Those looking for jobs will find the Texas workforce consists of thousands of oilfield rig mechanics, welders, roughnecks, roustabouts, drillers, truck drivers, wireline operators, electricians, seismologists, petroleum engineers, geologists, and dozens more oil & gas jobs in the Texas oilfields.

 The oil industry spans a wide spectrum of energy-related businesses and occupations, including geophysical operations, exploration, oil drilling, production, oil transportation, natural gas pipelines, oil land leasing, oilfield service, refining and allied oilfield businesses.